dkottow/ngen-echen/src/docs/AccessControlAzure.md

 A database admin is bound to a certain database; he has full access to all data in the database.
 Only database admins can execute schema change methods (resulting in DDL statements).

+# Normal Users

 ## Data Access Permissions

 For regular users we define permission levels to read and write data.
 There are different variants of read and write access which rely on a row ownership model.
 All tables in Data365 have an `own_by` field to establish the owner of each row.
-Owners may be users or groups.
 Based on the row ownership, Data365 distinguishes three row scoping modifiers - `all`, `own` and `none` - which are combined with the access mode (read-only / read-write) providing the following permissions:

 ### Read Only
 * `read: none, write: none`